-Sustainability reporting legislation passed by the Senate: mandatory sustainability reporting begins
+Sustainability reporting standards and legislation finalised: mandatory sustainability reporting begins

 Legislative finalised